-The URI Department of Art and Art History’s studio courses in video and multimedia focus on many aspects of 4D art production and presentation.
-This includes courses that teach hands-on production skills (video capture, composition, lighting, audio recording), post-production skills (video and audio editing and compositing), and skills needed for students to present their projects in an ever-expanding digital landscape (compression for distribution on discs, drives, and the internet).
-Courses that focus on video and multimedia installation art, interactive media installations, video in performance, and other unique uses of digital media are also included.
-Our studio program fosters creative collaborations with other studio programs in the Art and Art History Department including photography, drawing, painting, 3D art, and digital design, as well as other departments in the University such as film media, computer science and more.
+The URI Department of Art & Art History’s studio courses in video and multimedia focus on many aspects of 4D art production and presentation.
+This includes courses that teach hands-on production skills (video capture, composition, lighting, audio recording), post-production skills (video/audio editing and compositing), animation techniques, as well as skills needed for students to present their projects in an ever-expanding digital landscape (live, web, and mobile platforms).
+The program also includes courses that focus on video and multimedia installation art, interactive media installations, the use of video and multimedia in performance, and other unique uses of digital media.

 - Provide a strong foundation in video and multimedia production and post-production